simengzheng95/PR-NN_Detector_PRchannel/README.md

 ## Individual Training

 We individually train PR-NN under AWGN or Additive colored noise (ACN) and evaluate PR-NN under this distortion.
 The colored noise is generated from the PR equalizer in magnetic recording model.
 We compare the results in PR-NN with Viterbi, BCJR, and NPML.
 Additionally, we design the sliding block decoder (SBD) to recorver the data in the recording model.

+The evaluation length suggested (SNR from 8.5 dB to 10.5 dB) is 1E06.

 ## Joint Training